How Romantic is Your Bedroom?

-Valentine’s Day is always a good moment to pause and look around the master bedroom.
-For me, it’s the one place in the house that’s hardest to change because Mr. AM – who rarely weighs in – has his opinions about “our” room.
+Valentine’s Day is always a good moment to pause and look around and a time to think about a more romantic bedroom.
+For me, the master bedroom is one place in the house that’s hardest to change because Mr. AM – who rarely weighs in – has his opinions about our room.
 Although it was painted more than a year ago I’m less than thrilled with the color.
 So the master tops my to-do list for Spring when I definitely have plans to repaint.
-Meanwhile, I’m trying to stand back and make an assessment of how well it’s working as a romantic room and what else would increase the comfort level.
+Meanwhile, I’m trying to stand back and make an assessment about whether it’s a romantic bedroom and what else might help increase the comfort level.
 To that end, I’ve been keeping an eye out for good ideas – things to tweak or refine – both large and small.
-Here is what I found that could make a big difference in our space — and then some.
+Here are ideas I found that could make a big difference in our space — and then some.

 A Sexy New Bed